-Our first major priority is to raise $3.5 million to support the equity goals of Superintendent Hite in Early Education.
-Our matching fund will help establish libraries in every K-3 classroom in the District and to support Dr. Hite’s goal to have all children reading on grade level by 4th grade.
+Our first major priority was to raise $3.5 million to support the equity goals of Superintendent Hite in Early Education.
+Our matching fund helped to establish libraries in every K-3 classroom in the District and to support Dr. Hite’s goal to have all children reading on grade level by 4th grade.

 Join our corps of donors who care deeply about the quality of public education and the success of our children!